In this post we look at the reasons why you keep getting injured and explain how to stop the frustrating cycle for good.

 It’s not that you were destined for this fate as the label suggests.
 It’s more the impact those injuries have had on your muscular system have not been fully resolved.

-Read more about muscle compensation and its effect on injury rehab.
+Read more about muscle compensation and its impact on injury rehab.

 If you’re a runner you’ll be more familiar with this cycle of injury than most.